BeckBusch/Capstone770/project/Embedded Systems/Pico Project/readme.md

 **pico_c.c**<br>
 This is the main c code file that runs on our board.

+**network.c**<br>
+University wifi is unreliable so will be switching to hotspot communication with Visual Studio code to transmit data to the backend, and then from there to database.

 **CMakeLists.txt**<br>
 This tells cmake how to structure the build and what needs to be included.
 This file needs to be edited when adding different libraries and functionality.